Blues music is a relatively easy genre to absorb and the guitar is an excellent instrument in this style.

 - BB King

-The "next generation" of blues guitarists incorporated such names as Jimi Hendrix, Eric Clapton and Stevie Ray Vaughan.
+The "next generations" of blues guitarists incorporated such names as Jimi Hendrix, Eric Clapton and Stevie Ray Vaughan.

 Tips for more in-depth readings: